Obama urges tech, law enforcement to address social media used for plots

 WASHINGTON The White House is urging Silicon Valley to help address the threat posed by militant groups by restricting the use of social media for planning and promoting violence, a senior administration official said on Sunday.

-Last week's mass shooting in California has moved cyber defense against extremists to center stage in Washington.
+Last week's mass shooting in California has moved cyber defence against extremists to centre stage in Washington.

 In coming days, the White House will talk to companies in the tech sector about developing a "clearer understanding of when we believe social media is being used actively and operationally to promote terrorism," said the official, speaking on background.